• Recipes Index

 3. Sauté the chopped garlic until it is golden, and then remove from heat.
 Salt and pepper the garlic while you are sautéing it.

-5. Drain pasta and immediately toss cooked pasta in the sautéed garlic, parsley, olive oil, and butter.
+5. Drain pasta and immediately toss the cooked pasta in the sautéed garlic, parsley, olive oil, and butter.
 If desired, scoop out a spoonful of the sautéed garlic to garnish with when serving.

 6. Add 1/2-1 cup freshly grated Parmesan cheese.
 If desired, squeeze a lemon wedge or two onto the noodles and toss again.
 This is an optional step and can be catered to personal taste.
 I like the hint of lemon.